Itinerary at a glance

 The cycle paths on this tour are in excellent condition.
 Most sections are either paved or asphalted.
 You cycle alongside the Rhine dikes and there are not any noteworthy hills.
 This makes the tour suitable for novice cyclists too.

-- Accomodation in outside cabin with shower/WC in the booked category
+- Seven nights in outside cabins with private facilities in the booked cabin category

 - Welcome drink

-- Full board (breakfast, packed lunch for cycle tours or lunch snack, coffee and tea in the afternoon, three-course dinner)
+- Full board (7x breakfast, 6x packed lunch for cycle tours or lunch snack, 6x coffee and tea in the afternoon, 7x three-course dinner)

 - Daily briefing on board for the respective cycle tours